ipernet/chromium-sync-server/README.md

 ## Security

-:bangbang: Totally unsafe, use at your own risks :bangbang:
+❗️❗️ Totally unsafe, use at your own risks ❗️❗️

  * Anyone knowing your *sync-url* will be able to fetch your encrypted sync data and brute-force it offline.